 - Focus on verbally communicating the details (i.e. reduce excess onscreen verbiage)

 - Whenever possible, consider showing students an image instead of text

 If yes, then leave it.
-If no, talk the listener through the finer points & details, framing them within the context of the more important bulleted items.
+If no, remove the written content from the slide and instead talk the listener through the finer points & details verbally.
+Frame these points within the context of the more important bulleted written content.

 Type & Legibility

-- Avoid bold color blocks of text; they can be difficult to read
+- Avoid boldly colored blocks of text; they can be difficult to read

 - Text placed over an image can be difficult to read

 - Avoid using a font size that is too small to read